morgan-williams3/FosterCareProject/README.md

 'rf2asian', 'rf2blkaa', 'rf2nhopi', 'rf2white', 'hofcctk2',
 'rf2utod']]
 ```
-The second step was limit our observations in the variable curplset, to only the children who are currently in the foster, non-relative, and pre-adoptive homes.
+The second step was limit our observations in the variable 'curplset', to only the children who are currently in the foster, non-relative, and pre-adoptive homes.
 Once the data was sufficiently cleaned we were able to proceed with the analysis.

 ```python
 # Limit observations to those who live in a foster home, non-relative or pre-adoptive home